 “No, both my dad and brother will be held by the gangs,” Tina objects.
 “What if there’s no lookout?”

 “How about this,” I suggest.
 “We have a code your dad can use.
 He tells Tito’s gang he’s waiting for the money and needs to call here.
-If we‘ve found the lookout, we can use a code phrase for him to stall until we’ve get Tito.
+If we find the lookout, we can use a code phrase for him to stall until we get Tito.
 If not, we can tell him there’s no money and to come home to work on getting it.
 The worst that can happen is we’ll have to rescue your dad.
 At least we’ll know where he is,

 “The worst that can happen is I lose both my brother and my dad.”

 “It’s okay, Miya.
 At least it’s a plan.
 But how can we fight either gang?
-We are only three plus Tina?” her dad objected.
+We are only three plus Tina?” her dad objects.

 “Leave that to me, Pops.
 I can get the troops.
 There’s alotta guys I know itchin’ to take on these assholes.
 Once we gotta plan, they’ll be here.”